gd-internship-abasilaia/simple-python-service/README.md

 # Simple python service
-A simple Python service that shows system info and performs arithmetic operations
+A simple Python service that shows system info and performs arithmetic operations.

 # How to run tests
 ```